sematext/docs/docs/monitoring/tag-support.md

 ### Agent configuration

 The Sematext Agents supports configuration of custom tags.
 They can be specified in the agent's configuration files.
 For example, you can configure tags like `env:prod` (on all production servers) and `env:dev` (on all dev servers) and filter the data in UI based on these tags.
-The maximum allowed length for both key and value is 1024 characters.
+The maximum allowed length for both name and value is 1024 characters.
 These tags are optional and can be changed anytime.

 Below are the steps to configure custom tags in Sematext Agents.